rgraciano/echo-sonos/README.md

 2. In the Lambda console, look to the upper right.
 Make sure "N. Virginia" is selected, because not every zone supports Alexa yet.
 3. Create a new Lambda function.
 Skip the blueprint.
 4. Pick any name you want, and choose runtime Node.js.
-5. Go into this repo's "lambda/src" directory and copy options.example.js to options.js.
+5. Go into this repo's [lambda/src](lamda/src) directory and copy options.example.js to options.js.
 Edit options.js to have your DynDNS hostname, your port, and the Alexa App ID you just copied.
 6. In lambda/src, zip up everything.
-On Mac, "cd src; zip -r src.zip *.js".
+On Mac/Linux, `cd src; chmod a+r *.js; zip src.zip *.js`.
 Make sure you don't capture the folder, just the files.
 7. Choose to upload the zip file for src.zip.
 8. The default handler is fine.
 Create a new role of type Basic Execution Role.
 Pick smallest possible memory and so on.
 9. Click Next to proceed.
 Once created, click "Event Sources".
 10. Add a source.
 Choose "Alexa Skills Kit".
 11. Test it out.
 I included a test blueprint in this repo.
-Click "Test" and copy/paste this repo's "lambda/play_intent_testreq.json" to test.
+Click "Test" and copy/paste this repo's [lambda/play_intent_testreq.json](https://raw.githubusercontent.com/rgraciano/echo-sonos/master/lambda/play_intent_testreq.json) to test.
 It will trigger the "test" preset in your presets.json file on your Sonos server.
 Don't forget to replace the Alexa App Id again.

 # Connect Alexa Skill to AWS Lambda
 1. In the Lambda console, copy the long "ARN" string in the upper right.